OPEN CALL SUBMISSION FAQs

 Who is the jury and what kind of exhibition are they looking for?

-For each open call an international group of more than 400 individuals jury the proposals in a "blind" process online.
+For each open call a channging international group of more than 400 individuals jury the proposals in a "blind" process online.
 Jurors do not know each other and there is no discussion between them or with apexart staff.
 The jury changes for each open call and is solicited and composed from our audience, the international arts community, and from diverse fields outside of the visual arts.
-We feel that people who go to look at art can help determine what others will enjoy and learn from.
+We feel that people who think about art can help determine what others will enjoy and learn from.
 No topics are off limits, no ideas too controversial, our jury makes great decisions.
 The best exhibitions are about topics you personally care about and are interested in.

 l've juried in the past and now I want to submit, is this allowed?

 Yes, that is great news and you’re better prepared!
-You cannot jury and submit for the same open call.
+You cannot jury and submit for the same open call however.

 I'm not ready to submit yet, can I just be on the jury this time?